thehubdao/dcl-edit-dev-log/log/004-launch.md

 In response to user feedback, we have added a new feature to dcl-edit that allows users to use commas as a decimal separator in addition to the period.
 Previously, only the period was accepted as a decimal separator, which could be problematic for users with non-English numpads that have a comma as the default separator.

 ## Many bug fixes
+We've fixed many bugs in dcl-edit, most of which were minor issues that affected the user experience.
+We addressed some problems with the gizmo and with undoing actions.
+These fixes represent a significant improvement for the editor, and we're continuing to make improvements.

+##

+That's all for now, folks!
+We've been working hard to improve the dcl-edit experience for our users, and we hope you enjoy these new features and improvements.
+We'll continue to work on fixing bugs and adding new functionality, so stay tuned for future updates.
+Thank you for your support!